American Boys' Garments: Collars

 floppy bows Eton collars Peter Pan collars

 Figure 1.--This boy from Perth Amboy, New Jersey looks to have had his portrait taken in the early 1900s, probably anout 1910.
 He is probably wearing a new suit.
 Given the prayer book it may have been a confirmation portrait.
-He looks to be wearing an Eton collar with a large white floppy bow, Click on the image to see an earlier portrait of the same boy in his First Communion suit.
+He looks to be wearing a detachable Eton collar (presumably with a shirt waist) with a large white floppy bow.
+Asis the case in countlss instanmces, the huge floppy make it impossible to deermine if this was an Eton or Pdeter pn collar.
+Click on the image to see an earlier portrait of the same boy in his First Communion suit.

 Collars are one of the most prevalent shirt features.
 We do not much have much information on the early 19th century.
 Collars on boys' shirts tended to be very small in the mid-19th century.
 A good example is the Wallis brothers in 1852.
 Collars increased in size by the late 19th century.
 There were different types of collars, most prominantly attached and detachable collars.
 There were also various collar styles.
 Younger boys in the late-19th century might wear lace collars.
 We also note plainer Eton and Peter Pan collars, although that term was not yet used.
 By the turn of the 20th century, ruffled collars becamme more common.
 A good example here is a boy in Washington, Pennsylvania about 1905.
 Many school age boys in the late 19th and early 20th century wore Eton collars when dressing up.
 By the 1950s preppy styles were popular, Many boys wore shirts with button-down collars.
 Collarless "T" shirts became increasing popular in the latter patof the 20th century.
 One reader writes in 2006, "I have great difficulty getting my son who is in 5th grade to dress up.
 He doesn't even like collared shirts and insists on wearing T-shirts to school because of peer presure.
 He tells me, 'Mom the other guys don't wear those shirts."